< All Topics

 • Years

-Calendar based period types provide a flexible and consistent means to define your lookback periods or step-forward periods.
+Calendar based period types require MultiWalk Pro.
+They provide a flexible and consistent means to define your lookback periods or step-forward periods.
 They remain fixed and will not change when the data changes due to data corrections.
 If you specify 1 month, for example, for your lookback period, MultiWalk will determine the exact date 1 month ago.
 If the current date is March 5, 2023, then 1 month ago would be February 5, 2023.
 Calendar units are based solely on the calendar, not number of days in those calendar units.

 Start Date